MountLab/SplicePort-alpha/README.md

-# SplicePort-alpha
+# SplicePort-dev
 SplicePort is a splice-site analysis tool that makes splice-site predictions for a given sequence.
-This is an alpha version of the software.

 ## Installation

 #### Setting up the jar file
-- Make a folder called SplicePort_XXXXXXXX (replace X with YYYYMMDD)
-- Download SpliceScorer.jar, donorFeatures.txt, acceptorFeatures.txt and dummy_seq_file.fasta to folder created in the previous step.
+- Download the SplicePort package from the repository.
+(Click on the 'Clone or download' button on the upper right -> "Download ZIP")
+- Extract the downloaded zip file (SplicePort-alpha-master.zip).
-- You can test the jar file by running the command described in the following Execution Command section.
+- You can test the jar file inside the extracted folder by running the command described in the following Execution Command section.
 - Successful completion of the execution command confirmed that the jar file is ready to be run on any input sequence file.
 - Based on your requirement, you may create new .fasta file and provide it to the jar file using the '-f' option.